itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     | :---------------------------------: |
     |   *Download graphics or raw data*   |

-For the rest of the tutorial, we will use data that has been previously filtered, configured, and downloaded.
+In the rest of the tutorial, we will use data that has been previously filtered, configured, and downloaded.
+Now that you've actually examined the data, a moment to reflect on this data using the McKittrick quote from earlier, as well as the [Jamelle Bouie piece you read before class](https://www.nytimes.com/2022/01/28/opinion/slavery-voyages-data-sets.html).

 > [![q]][l]
 >
-> 1.
+> 1. In a few sentences (no more than 5), describe what you think McKittrick is saying in that excerpt you read above.
+How does her point relate to the argument that Bouie made in his article about the SlaveVoyages database?
+What impact should their arguments have on the way you approach making a map or doing research with this data?

-# Starting an ArcGIS Pro Project File & Folder
+# Start an ArcGIS Pro Project File & Folder

-When starting a new ArcGIS Project, it is very important to determine <u>where</u> you will be saving all GIS data and project files before you start, since Pro makes you choose a <u>home folder</u> when opening the software.
+As always, when starting a new ArcGIS Project, it is very important to determine <u>where</u> you will be saving all GIS data and project files before you start, since Pro makes you choose a <u>home folder</u> when opening the software.

 Options for where you can save include:
 * **your `H: Drive` (recommended)**